THE DEVELOPMENT OF ACTIVE RELEASE TECHNIQUES®

 Learn to treat common soft-tissue disorders and associated articulations of the lumbar, thoracic, and cervical spine.
-This seminar covers approximately 82 protocols—including nerve entrapments—as well as instruction in anatomy and palpation.
+This seminar covers approximately 48 protocols as well as instruction in anatomy and palpation.
 No prerequisites are required to take this seminar; however, with many spine problems, it may be necessary to treat both the upper and lower extremities in order to fully resolve the patient’s specific issue.

 SPINE LEVEL 2

 This seminar includes all three level-one seminars.
 It applies to all practices, whether they are sports-oriented or geared towards activities of daily living.
-The Full-Body Seminar combines everything in the Upper Extremity, Lower Extremity, and Spine seminars: approximately 107 upper extremity protocols, 82 spine protocols, 96 lower extremity protocols, and all included peripheral nerve entrapments.
+The Full-Body Seminar combines everything in the Upper Extremity, Lower Extremity, and Spine seminars: approximately 60 upper extremity protocols, 48 spine protocols, and 62 lower extremity protocols.
 You can learn more by reading the descriptions of those seminars (above).